justaCasualCoder/Zoneminder-Install-Guide/README.md

 ```
 docker run --network=host -d ghcr.io/justacasualcoder/zoneminder-installerscript:main
 ```
-It will start apache2,mariadb,and zoneminder inside the container
+It will start Apache2 Mariadb and Zoneminder inside the container